 • These links are used for direct local area communications between spacesuits, experiments, habitation, other lunar assets and communication stations, landers, rovers, and extravehicular activity (EVA) supporting sortie missions and experiments.
 These links are crucial to enable effective scientific activities and health monitoring of the crew and equipment in the lunar environment.

-• All lunar surface communications will use space-hardened equipment in closed systems, within a service radius and have no direct communication with Earth-centric systems.
+• All of these lunar surface communications described in this report will use space-hardened equipment in closed systems, within a service radius and have no direct communication with Earth.

 • In some cases, existing spectrum allocations in the Space Research Service or Inter-Satellite Service are used to provide direct communication with Earth and intra-lunar relay communication capabilities.
 Spectrum needs will determine if these existing allocations could enable implementation of needed local area point-to-multipoint network capabilities that leverage advanced wireless technologies for envisioned applications.

-– Lunar surface to/from lunar-orbiting satellites
+Lunar surface to/from lunar-orbiting satellites

 • The reference mission concepts involve scenarios where multiple exploration EVA teams are tens of kilometers from the lander/habitats and each other, resulting in the need for support from lunar-orbiting satellites to accomplish mission objectives.